Chaim Topol: Tevye the Dairyman

-In 1983 Topol reprised the role of Tevye in a revival of Fiddler on the Roof on the West End in London.
+In 1983, Topol reprised the role of Tevye in a revival of Fiddler on the Roof on the West End in London.
 In 1989, he played the role in a 30-city U.S. touring production.
 As he was by then the approximate age of the character, he commented, "I didn't have to spend the energy playing the age".
 In 1990–1991, he again starred as Tevye in a Broadway revival of Fiddler at the Gershwin Theatre.
 In that production Rosalind Harris, who had played eldest daughter Tzeitel in the film, played Tevye's wife Golde opposite Topol.
-In 1991, he was nominated for a Tony Award for Best Performance by a Leading Actor in a Musical, losing to Jonathan Pryce in Miss Saigon.
+In 1991, Topol was nominated for a Tony Award for Best Performance by a Leading Actor in a Musical, losing to Jonathan Pryce in Miss Saigon.
 Topol again played Tevye in a 1994 London revival, which became a touring production.
-In that production, the role of one of his daughters was played by his daughter, Adi Topol Margalith.
+In that production, the role of one of his daughters was played by his own daughter, Adi Topol Margalith.

 Topol reprised the role of Tevye for a 1997–1998 touring production in Israel, as well as a 1998 show at the Regent Theatre in Melbourne.
 In September 2005 he returned to Australia for a Fiddler on the Roof revival at the Capitol Theatre in Sydney, followed by an April 2006 production at the Lyric Theatre in Brisbane, and a June 2006 production at Her Majesty's Theatre in Melbourne.
 In May 2007, he starred in a production at the Auckland Civic Theatre.

 In 2009, Topol began a farewell tour of Fiddler on the Roof as Tevye, opening in Wilmington, Delaware.
 He was forced to withdraw from the tour in Boston owing to a shoulder injury, and was replaced by Theodore Bikel and Harvey Fierstein, both of whom had portrayed Tevye on Broadway.
 Topol estimated that he performed the role more than 3,500 times.